-In our startup story this week we have a chat with Andy Mura, the Head of Marketing at Userlane, one of the companies using onboarding Pressfarm to help push their PR campaigns through media outreach and list building.
+In our startup story this week we have a chat with Andy Mura, the Head of Marketing at Userlane, a company that specializes in the onboarding process.
+Userlane has been using Pressfarm to help push their PR campaigns through media outreach and list building.
 As technology has grown to become an integral part of the 21st Century, a lot of awareness creation and guidance has become too crucial to ignore.

 This idea has given birth to several SaaS applications that live within other SaaS applications to help guide users step by step on how to do various things in the software.
 Today, these have come to be known as user onboarding applications.

 One such application is Userlane, which is an onboarding application for both customers and employees.
 In our chat with the Head of Marketing, we delve into the Userlane story.

 The inspiration behind Userlane

 “The main idea behind Userlane is instant accessibility,” explains Andy.
 “Technology is only useful if everybody can have direct access to it without any barriers.
 For example, using an ATM or your favorite movie app requires minimal onboarding or few instructions.”

 “Business software, on the other hand, can’t be completely intuitive.
 Despite all the attempts to create a user-friendly user interface, the sheer amount of required integrations, all the specialized features we need, customization, updates, and legacy issues all contribute to creating complex systems that simply can’t be operated right off the bat.”

 Andy and the team at Userlane believe that software needs to adapt to people and not the other way around.
 Up until now, people have been adapting to software, trying to catch up with the never-ending updates and features sprouting from secret places.